 Why do Bees have Color Vision ?

 We have already seen that Frisch set out to prove his hypothesis that the flowers are brightly colored so as to be attracted by honey bees, so the bees should have color vision.
-Conversely, we can ask why bees have color vision and hypothesize that it must be to locate flowers efficiently and harvest pollen and nectar.
+Intrigued by this, we can question the presence of color vision in bees which could lead to the hypothesis that it must be to locate flowers efficiently for harvesting nectar, and in turn pollen.
 The idea that color vision in bees and brightly colored flowers co-evolved, reinforcing each other, making bees with better color vision better at seeking out flowers and brightly colored flowers better at attracting bees – a win-win situation – is indeed an attractive one.

 Professor Lars Chittka’s Solution

 Research by Professor Lars Chittka, of Queen Mary University, London, has shown us that an attractive hypothesis is not necessarily a correct one.
 By mapping the spectral sensitivities of the photo receptors of different insects onto a phylogenetic tree of arthropods, he has proved that the spectral sensitivities of arthropod lineages that diverged from those of bees even before flowers had evolved are very similar to to those of bees..
 In other words, bees had evolved trichromatic color vision even before flowers evolved.
 Thus flowers seem to have evolved to match the spectral sensitivities of bees.

 But why did bees acquire color vision in the absence of colored flowers is still a mystery to be solved ?

 Reference article: How to design experiments in Animal Behaviour? – Resonance, October 2018 issue

 Besides this, you can view our video and blog collections in the Video Section & Blog Section of the website.